gwaredd/UnityMarkdownViewer/Assets/readme.md

 * test embeded / complex markdown (code/links inside headers for example)
 * compare with known good renderer
 * tables / grids!
+* test what happens when we have multiple TextAsset editors ...

 # Documentation
 ------------------------------------------------------------------------------